beyondstorage/specs/rfcs/93-add-object-mode-pair.md

 ## Proposal

-So I propose to add `ObjectMode` pair.
+So I propose to add the `ObjectMode` pair.
 This pair COULD be used in the following operations:

 - `Create`: set the output object's `ObjectMode`
 - `Stat`: ObjectMode hint, returns error if `ObjectMode` not meet.